BLavery/psuite-upython/pblynk.md

 Ticker is a repeating function

+-  Register and start (one only) simple "ticker" function callback.
+-  "divider" (default 40) divides into 200 to give ticker frequency. eg divider 100 gives 2 ticks / sec.
+Don't rely strictly on the timing.
+It may stretch slightly if blynk is busy.
+-  Use "state" to carry any data between calls.
 -  Callback suspends blynk until its return.
 Not concurrent.
 Ticker should exit promptly to not hold up blynk. (eg 3 mSec would be considered quite too long.)
--  Register and start (one only) simple "ticker" function callback.
--  "divider" (default 40) divides into 200 to give ticker frequency. eg divider 100 gives 2 ticks / sec.
--  Use "state" to carry any data between calls.

 Define your callback, then register your Ticker: